 Hive off recovery process for Oracle

-The purpose of this memo is to give background information on the Genesys Intelligent Automation ‘hive off’ process and to provide instruction on the most efficient way to recover from a failure in the hive off process in Oracle 11g or 12c environment.
+The purpose of this memo is to give background information on the Genesys Intelligent Automation ‘hive off’ process and to provide instruction on the most efficient way to recover from a failure in the hive off process in Oracle.

 Due to the large amount of reporting data captured and processed by the Genesys Intelligent Automation application it is imperative that, should a failure in the hive off process occur, the system is quickly brought back into a state whereby the next night’s hive off can run successfully.

 Definitions and Background

 |Hive off||The nightly batch job that runs on the primary Genesys Intelligent Automation GUI server in order to manage the large amounts of reporting data that are captured during the day.